NAU IN ITALY: LANGUAGE AND LINGUINE

 Exact excursion dates and other activities are TBD.

 The living arrangements for the students is being organized by a property management group in Siena, Italy: CarpeDiem.
-Students will be living in double rooms with other students, either American or international.
+Students will be living in double rooms with other students on the program.
 Each home will be furnished and have a washing machine and functional kitchen.
 All of the utilities will be included.
 Upon moving in, students will provide a security deposit of 100 Euro which will be returned if no damages have occurred.

 To apply to this program, all you need to do is hit the "Apply Now" button found at the top of this page.
 Once you submit an application, you will be charged a non-refundable application fee of $100, so be sure at the time of application that you intend to go!
 Once applied, you will have your own personal study abroad page, with a checklist of items needed in order to complete your application.